Last updated on June 9, 2025

 Essay-based scholarships are the most common and traditional form of scholarships available to students pursuing higher education.
 Though essay scholarships may seem intimidating at first glance, this type of scholarship can be invaluable to students looking to earn money through scholarships.

 Since fewer students take the time to apply for essay scholarships, there is less competition for them.
-This means that students that do apply for essay scholarships will often have higher chances of winning money than students who exclusively apply for no-essay scholarships.
+This means that students who do apply for essay scholarships will often have higher chances of winning money than students who exclusively apply for no-essay scholarships.

 Though no-essay scholarships can save time in the application process, they typically attract a large number of applicants.
 Both college students and high school students will usually face more competition with this type of scholarship.